kubedb/cli/docs/guides/redis/clustering/overview.md

 ## Redis Cluster master-slave model

-In order to ensure availability when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-slave model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional slaves nodes).
+In order to ensure availability when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-slave model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional replicas nodes).

 In our example cluster with nodes A, B, C, if node B fails the cluster is not able to continue since we no longer have a way to serve hash slots in the range 5501-11000.